garciart/network-automation/exercises/README.md

 >- Never add comments after a Cisco password; they will be included in the password.
 >- Check out [xkcd's take on passwords](https://xkcd.com/936/ "xkcd:Password Strength").

-Make this change permanent, by copying the running configuration to the device's startup configuration, as described in [Save the device's running configuration as the startup configuration](#save-the-devices-running-configuration-as-the-startup-configuration "Save the device's running configuration as the startup configuration").
+Make the changes permanent by following the instructions in the [Update the startup configuration of the device](#update-the-startup-configuration-of-the-device "Update the startup configuration of the device") exercise.

 Press <kbd>Ctrl</kbd> + <kbd>]</kbd>, then enter "q" at the ```telnet>``` prompt, to exit Telnet.
 Once you have exited Telnet, go to the GNS3 GUI.
 Right-click on the device, and select **Stop**, then **Reload**.